15 Best Things to Do in Norwich (CT)

 The Spa At Norwich Inn

-On hand at the spa are 37 treatment rooms, a fitness centre, indoor pool, salon, sauna and a more besides, all in 42 blissful acres of ornamental gardens
+On hand are 37 treatment rooms, a fitness center, indoor pool, salon, sauna and a lot more besides.
+This is all in 40+ blissful acres of ornamental gardens.

 6. Mohegan Park